 U.S. and U.N. human rights reports since the Gulf war have repeatedly described Iraq as a gross violator of human rights.
-In 1994, the Clinton Administration said it might, at some point, present a case against Iraq to the International Court of Justice under the 1948 Genocide Convention.
+In 1994, the Clinton Administration said it was considering presenting a case against Iraq to the International Court of Justice under the 1948 Genocide Convention.
 U.N.
 Rapporteur for Iraq Max Van der Stoel's February 1994 report said that Convention might be violated by Iraq's abuses against the Shiite "Marsh Arabs" in southern Iraq, including drainage of the marshes where they live.
 In February 2002, Iraq allowed the U.N. human rights rapporteur for Iraq, Andreas Mavromatis of Cyprus, to visit Iraq, the first such visit since 1992.
-Mavromatis expects to make a more extended visit later in 2002.
-(See CRS Report 94-320, Iraq: Marsh Arabs and U.S. Policy)
+He expects to make a more extended visit later in 2002.

 War Crimes Trial.
 U.N.
 Security Council Resolution 674 (October 29, 1990) calls on all states or organizations to provide information on Iraqi atrocities to the United Nations.
 The Foreign Relations Authorization Act for FY1992, (P.L.
 102-138, October 28, 1991, section 301) stated the sense of Congress that the President should propose to the U.N.
 Security Council a war crimes tribunal for Saddam Husayn.
-In later years, similar legislation was passed by one or both chambers, including H.Con.Res.
+Similar legislation was later passed, including H.Con.Res.
 137, (passed the House November 13, 1997); S.Con.Res.
 78, (passed the Senate March 13, 1998); and a provision of the Iraq Liberation Act (P.L.
 105-338, signed October 31, 1998).

 In the aftermath of the Persian Gulf war, the U.S. Army conducted research into possible war crimes; the report was released on March 19, 1993, after Clinton took office.
 Since April 1997, the Administration has supported INDICT, a private organization that publicizes alleged Iraqi war crimes and seeks the arrest of 12 alleged Iraqi war criminals.
-Although apparently lacking international support, in August 2000 then U.S. Ambassador-At-Large for War Crimes David Scheffer said that the United States wanted to see an Iraq war crimes tribunal established within six months, focusing on "nine major criminal episodes."
-These include the use of chemical weapons against Kurdish civilians at Halabja (March 16, 1988, killing 5,000 Kurds) and the forced relocation of Kurds in the "Anfal" campaign (February 1988, in which an estimated 50,000 to 182,000 Kurds died); the use of chemical weapons use against Iran; post-war crimes against humanity (the Kurds and the Marsh Arabs); war crimes against Kuwait (oil fires, for example) and coalition forces; and other allegations.
+Although apparently lacking international support, in August 2000 then U.S. Ambassador-At-Large for War Crimes David Scheffer said that the United States wanted to see an Iraq war crimes tribunal established, focusing on "nine major criminal episodes."
+These include the use of chemical weapons against Kurdish civilians at Halabja (March 16, 1988, killing 5,000 Kurds) and the forced relocation of Kurds in the "Anfal" campaign (February 1988, in which an estimated 50,000 to 182,000 Kurds died); the use of chemical weapons against Iran; post-war crimes against humanity (the Kurds and the Marsh Arabs); war crimes against Kuwait (including oil field fires) and coalition forces; and other allegations.
 In FY2001 and again in FY2002, the State Department contributed \$4 million to a U.N.
-"Iraq War Crimes Commission," to be spent if a U.N. tribunal for Iraq war crimes is formed.
+"Iraq War Crimes Commission, "to be spent if a U.N. tribunal for Iraq war crimes is formed.
 (For more information on U.S. funding for Iraqi war crimes issues, see CRS Report RL31339, Iraq: U.S. Efforts to Change the Regime.)